 Each envelope will have a form attached detailing the number of staff in each role.
 The clients should then fill in the amount of tip money to give each person.
 Note that the actual money is not placed into the envelopes at this time.
 The envelopes only contain the tip distribution sheets.

 The guide will assemble the entire staff.
 It is customary for the spokesperson to say a word of thanks to the staff.
 The guide will translate.
 Then the spokesperson shall hand one envelope to the lead guide and the other envelope to porters' representative.

+Once back at the hotel, one representative from your party should collect the tip money from the group and give the total tip money to the lead guide.
 Tips can be made in US dollars or Tanzanian Shillings.
 It is very important that US bills be new, crisp and untorn.
 Do not tip with marked, wrinkled, torn or old (older than 2002) US bills; they are not accepted in the country.
 It is very helpful to bring an assortment of dollar denominations for tipping.

 Please consider donating your clothing and equipment to the climb team in addition to tipping them.
 Remember that the staff climbs Kilimanjaro many times a year and can go through their clothes and gear rather quickly.
 Your donation is of great assistance to these individuals, many of who are unwilling to spend their money on material goods they consider a luxury rather than a necessity.
 They will appreciate your generosity tremendously.
 Avoid giving items to your guide for distribution to porters.
 Donations should be given directly to individuals they are intended for, perhaps those with the greatest need or who were of particularly good service.

 Tipping for Safaris, Hotels and Restaurants

 The suggested tips for the safari are $15-$30/day for the guide (who is also the driver).
 So for instance, in a five day safari the guide can be tipped $75-$150 total from the entire group (not per individual).